 My daughter started Kindergarten today (I seriously don’t know how THAT happened, it seems like the time between her birth and starting school passed in the blink of an eye).
-Dropping her off at school this morning brought a few tears to my eyes (okay, maybe more than a few…) But anyways, back to the topic at hand.
-Over the last couple of years, I have seen pictures of kids on the first day of school holding up a sign to show what grade they were starting.
-I thought to myself “what a great idea, I should do that for my daughter”!
-So, yesterday afternoon, I remembered that I had wanted to do that, so I set to work finding items around the house to make a sign that we could use each year to document her first day of school.
-Luckily we had everything I needed!
+Dropping her off at school this morning brought a few tears to my eyes (okay, maybe more than a few…) Over the last couple of years, I have seen pictures of kids on the first day of school holding up a sign to show what grade they were starting and knew I wanted to do that for my daughter’s first day of school each year.
+So, right before her first day of school, I set to work finding items around the house to make a sign that we could use each year to document her first day of school.
+Luckily we had everything on hand already!
 The wood I used was scrap wood we had lying around.
 Here are the plans for the sign I made:

 First Day of School Sign Materials: